 With an education comes opportunity and, according to research, girls who stay in school are less likely to become child brides or become pregnant as teenagers.
 An education protects girls, helping them become empowered women who decide their own futures.

 Without access to clean water, girls and women face health risks in pregnancy, during childbirth and in the postpartum period.

 Around the globe, 44 million pregnant women have hookworm infections due to a lack of clean water and sanitation.
 Hookworm, an intestinal parasite, puts a mother and her child at risk for poor birth outcomes, such as anemia in the woman, low birth weight and congenital defects in the newborn, and even death.
 Diarrhea is also a serious risk factor as it can seriously dehydrate and weaken the mother.

 Access to clean water at health facilities can also play a crucial role in preventing illness and infection by improving hygiene.
 Without water for hand- and equipment-washing HIV, tetanus and other infections can be introduced to the uterus during childbirth, especially C-sections.
 The consequences of these infections can be devastating, and in some cases, deadly.
 But they can be avoided by having a clean water source.

 3. Protects girls & women from danger and harassment

 Girls and women often travel far from home through desolate and treacherous terrain to reach a water source.
 Sexual violence and harassment is a serious threat as many girls and women leave in the early morning hours before the sun has risen.
 In addition, wild animals and snakes can pose danger along the way.

 When clean water is available nearby, these risks are greatly reduced.

-Clean water can help millions of girls and women around the world Defy Normal and unleash their full potential.
+COVID-19 continues to unravel decades of hard-fought progress for girls’ rights – and the longer they go without support, the worse it gets.
+Clean water can help millions of girls and women around the world unleash their full potential.